ahnaafarafee/libly/README.md

 # Libly
 ##### _An API for a local small bookshop.
 Built with Node.js, Express and MongoDB_

+## _From commit `0f6d85d` onwards, whole file system was changed for error handling feature and advanced coding practices.
+So for future references, copy the repo from commit `0f6d85d`_

 ### Core Features

 For a beginner, a basic bookstore API should focus on the core functionalities of managing books and users.
 Here's a breakdown: